Welcome to today's edition of the Rush 24-7 podcast.

 Who did hear it?

-Media Matters for America, the Hillary Front Group, they put it out there, uh, and then all of Mrs. Clinton, do you think she really offended by daughter being referred to as the the actually it it wasn't even a slam on Chelsea, but a slam on Hillary.
+Their daughter being referred to as the actually, it wasn't even a slam on Chelsea, a slam on Hillary.

 So now Hillary writes his letters to MSNBC, threatens not to appear in their presidential debate.

-All of a sudden, during the press briefing one morning, Mike McCurry's the press briefing, he stands up and says, and I think that that picture that was published in a major newspaper today showing the Clintons on a beach down there in St. Thomas, that is just beyond the pale.
+All of a sudden, during a press briefing one morning, Mike McCurry's the press briefing, he stands up and says, and I think that that picture that was published in a major newspaper today showing the Clintons on a beach down there in St. Thomas, that is just beyond the pale.

-Everybody said, What picture?
+Everybody said, what picture?

 We never heard of this.

-And then they show the picture.
+That picture, and then they show the picture.

 They wanted the picture.